capta-journal/map/world/capta.md

 ```

 ### Step 3: Fix Missing Data
 But something seems to be missing...
 Oh, Antartica, Greenland, Somalia, and North Korea are not on the map anymore.
-Turns out we don't have any healthcare expenditure statistics for those regions.
-Argh....
-Missing data doesn't spark joy...
-And vega-lite's lookup transform pulled a Marie Kondo and threw those regions away.
+Turns out we don't have any healthcare statistics for those regions.
+Argh.... missing data doesn't spark joy...
+But we probably shouldn't KonMari those regions away.
 To get them back, we first set the vega-lite configuration `invalidValues` to `null`, which tells it to set missing values to null.
 (The default was to drop the entire data point.)
 And when determining their color, we'll find all these `null` values and give them a special color (light gray).
 ```json
 {
   "$schema": ...,